OrianaVenture/VentureValheim/NorsePersonalityConstructionSystem/README.md

 * More NPC model options.
 * Graves with signs so you can properly mourn your fallen NPCs.
 * Cooldown timer on completing quests.
+* Ability to remove keys from the player for completeing actions.
 * Player quest tracker in the UI.
 * Easier ways to list/save/change/copy NPC information.
 * Necromancy options for fallen NPCs.